MicahHarrison/ObjectDetection/README.txt

 		5. input path for test to data/test.record
 	- in training directory, create object-detection.pbtxt and write item {
-			id : number of itemd
+			id : number of items
 			name : "label"
 		}
 4.TRAIN AND TEST